 The image below summarizes how the online gaming structure is arranged

 The slowdown in gaming can occur anywhere in the gaming network structure, and mostly s a result of process delay between the sent and received data packages.
-Lag and latency issues are typically part of the gaming slow down process and there are so many reasons for such; you can read more about gaming network on; https://www.badosoft.com/knowledgebase/all-you-should-know-about-lag-latency.php
+Lag and latency issues are typically part of the gaming slow-down process and there are so many reasons for such; you can read more about gaming networks on; https://www.badosoft.com/knowledgebase/all-you-should-know-about-lag-latency.php

 Causes of game latency and possible solutions to them

 One of the main reasons why there could be a slowdown in gaming could be the fact that you set all gaming requirements to the maximum.
 You might have upgraded your gaming system, but if you don’t have such kind of money, you can just consider lowering the gaming requirements.
 Problems such as high texture resolutions, high screen resolutions, maximum graphics options, and high render quality can cause lagging problems during gaming.
 Virtually all online gaming will comprise of the menu screen that allows you to go to the Options and settings, this means you can experiment with all options; you may want to reduce the screen resolution, reduce the texture resolution or lower the graphics demand.